hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ## 9. Multiple CPUs

 On the same node, you might want to use several CPUs, for instance to parallelize data loading using several workers.
+You can ask for several CPUs using the `--cpus-per-task` flag/directive.

+> # PRACTICE TIME :
+> Start an interactive session with 4 CPUs and 4GB RAM, for about 10 minutes.
+Read and run the python script `multiprocess.py`.
+When this is done, you can run the same script but with an interactive session holding only 2 CPUs.
+You should see that the time elapsed is roughly the same when using 4 processes and 2 processes, since you can't use more cores than allocated.

 ## 10. Multiple nodes, multiple tasks, and `srun`